matplotlib/matplotlib/doc/users/fonts.rst

 pixelated.

 This can be achieved by virtually embedding the *whole* font file within the output document.
-However, this can lead to **very large documents**, wherein most of the size bandwidth is captured by that font file data.
+However, this can lead to very large documents, as some fonts (for instance, CJK - Chinese/Japanese/Korean fonts) can contain a large number of glyphs, and thus their embedded size can be quite huge.

-Font Subsetting is a way to embed only the *required* glyphs within the documents.
+Font Subsetting can be used before generating documents, to embed only the *required* glyphs within the documents.
 Fonts can be considered as a collection of glyphs, so ultimately the goal is to find out *which* glyphs are required for a certain array of characters, and embed only those within the output.

 .. note::
   The role of subsetter really shines when we encounter characters like **ä**